estebanmunchjones2019/react-hooks-article/readme.md

   };
 ```

-So we've got a problem: how we can possibly pass `taskText` to `applyData`??
+So we've got a problem: how we can possibly pass an extra argument `taskText` to `applyData`??

 The `.bind` method lets us pre-configure (not execute) the function, so it takes the extra parameter `taskText` we need.